Kidnapping of Rubaiya Sayeed: Demands of abductors and negotiations

 Representatives of the Jammu and Kashmir Liberation Front telephoned the local newspaper Kashmir Times at about 5:30 p.m., stating that their group's mujahideen had Ghulam Nabi Butt, younger brother of the convicted and hanged terrorist Maqbool Butt; Noor Muhammad Kalwal; Muhammed Altaf; and Mushtaq Ahmed Zargar.

 The editor, Muhammad Sofi, phoned both the Home Minister and the government to pass on the news.
 The chief minister Farooq Abdullah cut short his holiday in London and returned to Delhi.
 Senior IB and police officials, including Ved Marwah, Director General of the National Security Guards, reached Srinagar before dawn the next day.

 The negotiations opened through Zaffar Meraj of the Kashmir Times, while Shabnam Lone, daughter of A.B.
 Ghani Lone and Maulvi Abbas Ansari of the Muslim United Front were tapped as possible channels.
 Later, a judge of the Allahabad High Court, Moti Lal Bhat, entered the picture.
 A friend of Mufti, he began negotiating directly with the militants on behalf of the home minister.

 At 3:30 a.m. on 13 December 1989, two Union Cabinet Ministers, Inder Kumar Gujral and Arif Mohammad Khan, personally flew into Srinagar, believing that Farooq was coming in the way of a deal because Farooq held the view that abject surrender to the militants' demands would open the floodgates.

 At 7:00 p.m. on 13 December 1989 Dr. Rubaiya Sayeed was set free, two hours after the government released the five jailed militants.
-Thousands of young men gathered at Rajouri Kadal to take them out in a triumphant procession, but they quickly disappeared to their hideouts.
+Thousands of young men gathered at Rajouri Kadal (Razey Kadal) to take them out in a triumphant procession, but they quickly disappeared to their hideouts.